Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Intro to Probability and Stats.md

 $$   (X - E(X))^2 = X^2 - 2XE(X) + (E(X))^2$$
 Take the expectation of both sides:
 $$ E[(X-E(X))^2]  = E[X^2 - 2XE(X) + (E(X))^2]$$
-Using the linearity of expectation, we can split and pull constants out to geT:
+Using the linearity of expectation, we can split and pull constants out to get:
 $$ = E(X^2) - 2E(X)E(X)  + (E(X))^2$$
 After simplifying we have:
 $$ Var(X) = E(X^2) - (E(X))^2  $$